breCAM.HIPC is a high impact polymer composite for long term dental prosthesis. HIPC has already been tested in vivo and approved for over 9 years.

 - Plaque-resistant – avoids the use of dental glass and light-curing plastic comparable with direct ceramic veneers or press ceramics

-- HIPC has already been tested in vivo and approved for over 9 years – it is a clinically-proven material
+- Clinically-proven material – HIPC has already been tested in vivo and approved for over 9 years

-- The most deiverse indications can be covered with breCAM HIPC – it is Universal & economical, removable & fixed, monolithic & can be veneered – the most diverse indications can be covered with a single material, costs can be saved and the system diversity and processing techniques can be minimised in the laboratory.
+- Universal & economical, removable & fixed, monolithic & can be veneered – the most diverse indications can be covered with a single material, costs can be saved and the system diversity and processing techniques can be minimised in the laboratory

-- High level of strength/long-term stability – as a high-performance polymer, HIPC does not lose its strength in comparison with ceramic, ceramic “ages”.
+- High level of strength/long-term stability – HIPC does not lose its strength in comparison with ceramic, ceramic “ages”.
 Material reliability and long-term stability of breCAM.HIPC leads to fewer complaints and repairs.

-- The material is more aesthetic, translucent and opalescent – excellent colour effect with minimally invasive forms of restoration, complicated cases with a lack of space can be neatly resolved with HIPC
+- More aesthetic, translucent and opalescent – excellent colour effect with minimally invasive forms of restoration, complicated cases with a lack of space can be neatly resolved with HIPC